ArchipelagoMW/Archipelago.MultiClient.Net/docfx/docs/helpers/events.md

 ﻿# Event Hooks

-If using .net 4.0 or higher, you can use `ConnectAsync` and `LoginAsync` to prevent hitching for injection-based implementations like harmony.

 ## Message Logging

 The Archipelago server can send messages to client to be displayed on screen as a sort of log, this is done by handling